Musk on Eventful Year: 'At Least I Didn't Get Shot'

 DOGE under Musk has so far axed $165 billion from federal spending.

-Musk, however, said it was worth it, given what Kamala Harris would have done to the country had she defeated Trump in November.
+Musk, however, said it was worth it, given what former Vice President Kamala Harris would have done to the country had she defeated Trump in November.

 Mark Swanson ✉